Red Ant Dream: Synopsis

 This documentary deals with the issue of "Maoist insurgency in India".
-It focuses on the Maoists in Bastar in Chhattisgarh, tribals fighting against industrialists in Niyamgiri in Odisha and protestors acting in memory of the Leftist revolutionary Bhagat Singh in Punjab.
-This film depicts the people of these regions resisting oppression.
+It focuses on the Maoists in Bastar in Chhattisgarh, tribals fighting against industries in Niyamgiri in Odisha and protestors acting in memory of the Indian revolutionary Bhagat Singh in Punjab.
+This film portrays the people of these regions allegedly resisting oppression.

-The Movie begins by explaining what the catalyst was for the explosion of the Maoist movement in India which was the killing of Bhagat Singh who was an Indian Revolutionary in the 1930s when India was Imperialized by the British, and the killing of Pash, who was a Revolutionary poet.
-The Naxalites look to them as martyrs and try to finish what they started by continuing the Revolution.
+The movie begins by portraying the killing of Bhagat Singh who was an Indian Revolutionary in the 1930s when India was Imperialized by the British, and the killing of Pash by Sikh extremists, who was a Revolutionary poet.
+The Naxalites look to them as martyrs for Maoism, and try to "finish what they started" by continuing "the Revolution".
 They have been called Naxalites ever since the armed uprising that had flared in Naxalbari, Bengal.
 The first part of the film reveals how the Maoists protest by showing the slogans they chant and different rally's where the leaders inspire the Maoist crowds.

 The film then moves into how the Indian government treats the Maoists.
 According to the film, the Prime Minister of India, Manmohan Singh, strongly opposed the Maoist movement labeling them as terrorists and making them his number one priority.
 The Maoists believe that the only real terror is State terror.
 The Government complains about the Maoists, but the Maoists believe the fight is for survival, everybody's survival.
 The film claims that there have been cases where the Government has labeled criminals not associated with Maoists as Maoists, in order to make them look worse to the general public.

 The next part of the film depicts the life of the Naxalites and how they survive by living in the forests.
-Making it clear that at this point they are fighting for survival as Capitalist companies are devastating the forests and scheming the system in order to pay the workers less than the official rate that the Companies list, effectively leaving the workers helpless.
-The Maoists fear that the Earth will be taken by Capitalist countries trying to make more money and will eventually leave the Naxalites without a home.
+They claim they are fighting for survival as capitalist companies are allegedly devastating the forests and scheming the system in order to pay the workers less than the official rate that the companies list, effectively leaving the workers helpless.
+The Maoists allege that the Earth will be taken by Capitalist countries trying to make more money and will eventually leave the Naxalites without a home.
 As the movie progresses it shows the Maoist guerrilla warfare tactics: the soldiers are seen training in the forest because that is the only safe way for them to train and also the most realistic for how they fight against the government.